 - Kayak Race: Paddlers have their own dedicated sub-race within An Rás Mór, with dedicated prizes and guidelines.
 The Kayak Race can be done over two distances: the 12 nm/22.2 km City Course or the 7 nm/13km Monkstown Course.

 - Dragon Boat Race: Each year Meitheal Mara’s four dragon boats are available to hire for the race.
 Contact us for info.

 - Sliding-seat Race: Single, double or quad sliding-seat boats with inbuilt buoyancy which are appropriate for coastal rowing also make up a sub-race in Ocean to City.
-If you are unsure whether your boat would be suitable, please contact us in advance of registering to ensure your boat is eligible.
+Please contact us in advance of registering to ensure your boat is eligible.

 - SUP Race: Piloted in 2016, the Ocean to City now also includes a SUP class which starts from Monkstown.
 NOTE: Participation is restricted to experienced stand up paddle boarders and by invitation only.
 Please contact the Ocean to City office in advance of registering.

 - Youth Race: The Meitheal Mara Youth Race starts from Blackrock Harbour, covering a 2 nm/4 km stretch into the city.
 Youths typically participate in our Bádoireacht programme before participating.
-Contact Clare Hayden for info.
+Contact Youth Manager Clare Hayden for info: badoireacht[@]meithealmara.ie